AmeliaMaier/Capstone_Data_Analytics_Track-Well/README.md

 21      0.000000  menstruation_answered   0.000000
 ```
 ### Logistic Regression on User Active YN
-I started by standardizing and using all the predictors selected by Lasso in a basic Logistic model and seeing how it did.
+I started by standardizing and using all the predictors selected from my Lasso Regression in a basic Logistic Regression model.
 I am using the API from Statsmodels to help evaluate results:
 ```python
            Current function value: 0.457499
          Iterations 7